alphagov/govuk-developer-docs/source/manual/alerts/signon-api-user-token-expires-soon.html.md

 If the token is for `Trade Tariff Admin` or `Trade Tariff Backend`, see [Trade Tariff Admin on the Wiki](https://gov-uk.atlassian.net/wiki/spaces/PLOPS/pages/3155099649/Trade+Tariff+Admin)

-If the token is for `Signon API Client (permission and suspension updater)`, talk with the [Publishing Platform team](https://gds.slack.com/channels/govuk-publishing-platform).
+If the token is for `Signon API Client (permission and suspension updater)` then the key will rotate automatically and the alert can be ignored.

 ### 1. Issue a new token